PROGRAMS

 Dr. Teresita Bellido

-2019 ARA ScholarDistinguished professor and chair of the Department of Physiology and Biophysics, UAMS
+2019 ARA ScholarProfessor and Chair, Department of Physiology and Cell Biology, UAMS

 Dr. Bellido received her doctorate in biochemistry in 1988 and completed an initial postdoctoral fellowship in 1990 at the Universidad Nacional del Sur in Argentina.
 For the next three years she trained with Stavros Manolagas, M.D., Ph.D., while he was on faculty in the Endocrinology and Metabolism Section at the Roudebush Veterans Administration Medical Center at Indiana University.
 In 1993 Manolagas recruited Bellido to UAMS, where he continues to serve as director of the Division of Endocrinology and Metabolism and director of the UAMS/VA Center for Osteoporosis and Bone Diseases.
 Bellido holds multiple major grants from the National Institutes of Health (NIH) as well as a Veterans Administration Merit Award.
 She serves on the Skeletal Biology Development and Disease Study Section for the NIH.
 Bellido and serves as president of the American Society for Bone and Mineral Research (ASBMR), the ninth woman among 40 presidents in the society’s history and the first female president originally from Latin America.